-- Toned Glass: reduces the amount of sunlight entering the home all-year-round.
+- Toned Glass: reduces the amount of sunlight entering the home all year round.

 - Low-E Glass: Provides improved insulation and greater solar control when using tints.
-Investing in Low-E glass can reduce your future energy bills and is a cost-effective alternative to double glazing.
+Investing in Low-E glass can reduce your future energy bills and is a cost-effective alternative to double-glazing.

-Upgrade your Hot Water System
+Upgrade Your Hot Water System

-There are a number of energy efficient upgrades you can make to your hot water system, including solar or heat pumps.
+There are a number of energy-efficient upgrades you can make to your hot water system, including solar or heat pumps.

-EnviroHeat heat pumps are eco powered, will reduce home energy costs and provides plenty of hot water day and night in all weather conditions.
+EnviroHeat heat pumps are eco-powered, will reduce home energy costs and provides plenty of hot water day and night in all weather conditions.
 How does it work?
 To understand the concept of heat pumps, imagine a refrigerator working in reverse.
-While a refrigerator removes heat from an enclosed box and expels that heat to the surrounding air, a Heat Pump takes the heat from surrounding air and transfers it to water in an enclosed tank.
+While a refrigerator removes heat from an enclosed box and expels that heat to the surrounding air, a Heat Pump takes the heat from the surrounding air and transfers it to water in an enclosed tank.

 Solar power is the conversion of energy from sunlight to electricity.
 Western Australia is made for solar!
 Choose quality solar panels, that are built to last and a system that suits the way you use electricity at home.
-By using solar energy, you can reduce the demand of other types of electricity generation and see some considerable savings on your electricity bills.
+By using solar energy, you can reduce the demand for other types of electricity generation and see some considerable savings on your electricity bills.

 LED lighting has huge advantages over traditional lighting solutions.
-LED uses less heat and produces more light at a lower cost making it a highly energy efficient option.
+LED uses less heat and produces more light at a lower cost making it a highly energy-efficient option.
 The average LED lasts 2-4 times longer than other lighting options.

 Approximately one-third of the cost of heating your home is lost through walls and ceilings.
-Insulation is a great step towards attaining an energy efficient home and there for save money, because insulation acts as a barrier to heat loss and heat gain.
+Insulation is a great step towards attaining an energy-efficient home and therefore saving money because insulation acts as a barrier to heat loss and heat gain.
 Adequate insulation will help you stay warm in winter and cool in summer without overtaxing your air conditioner or heating system.

-At Evoke Living Homes we go the extra mile to make sure your homes orientation is perfectly suited to being energy efficient while taking in the best views!
+We go the extra mile to make sure the orientation of your home is perfectly suited to being energy efficient while taking in the best views!
 Our homes are individually energy assessed to meet a minimum of 6-star energy rating.

 We will give you expert advice when choosing you’re colour selections and upgrades to best suit your lifestyle requirements.
-We take pride in creating all our modular homes to being energy efficient with our quality materials.
+We take pride in creating all our modular homes to be energy efficient with our quality materials.

-Get in touch
+Get in Touch

-For more information on key features to consider when building a modular home click here or give us a call today on 1300 138 653 to book in a design consultation or site inspection.
+For more information on key features to consider when building a modular home click here or give us a call today on 1300 138 653 to book a design consultation or site inspection.
 Together we can create a better environment for years to come.